r4-v1/r4-v1/README.md

 - 🔭 I’m currently studying ...
 Engineering
 - 🌱 I’m currently learning ...
-FLutter and Java
+Assembly Language
 - 👯 I’m looking to collaborate on ...
-FLutter
+RISC-V projects
 - 🤔 I’m looking for guidance on  ...
-Frontend Developement
+AI on hardware
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... rnr4v1@gmail.com
 - 😄 Pronouns: ...
 He/Him